 The different kinds of life insurance

 Life insurance might be something that never seemed to be worth your hard-earned pennies.
-However, with 45% of millennials saying they always worry about finances, and 36% saying they always worry about their health, it’s safe to say that a life insurance policy of some sort could be the key to giving you some peace of mind.
+However, with 23% of UK adults saying they feel anxious about their finances at least once a day, and 78% of UK adults concerned about their health, it’s safe to say that a life insurance policy of some sort could be the key to giving you some peace of mind.
 Whether you’re considering term life insurance, whole of life cover, mortgage protection, over 50s cover or something else (or these phrases mean nothing at all to you!), we’re here to help break down the barriers and make getting life insurance easier for you.

 Life insurance is designed to pay your loved ones a tax free lump sum when you pass away.
 This money helps to provide for your family when you’re not around anymore to care for them.
 That’s why life insurance is worth the effort and the extra spend each month: because it buys your loved ones security no matter what.
 You’re paying to protect them and make sure that financial woes aren’t added to their worries in an already difficult time.

 Whilst life insurance typically only pays out in the event of your death, there are other types of insurance available that can cover you if you become seriously ill and you aren’t able to provide financially - such as critical illness cover.

 We know that life insurance can be an intimidating thing to get sorted for you and your family.
 It might seem a lot more high stakes than insuring your phone or your laptop, and it may seem like a much more long and involved process.
 With so many different types of insurance to choose from and so many providers, it can seem tricky to know where to even start.